 Residential districts shown on the land use element map are those most suitable for residential use, including the commercial and governmental activities that support such use.
 Each zone district permits single-family dwellings that meets the minimum area, frontage and width required within each zone.
 Areas designated as residential on the land use element map are those areas that could be developed for residential use with water systems, sewer systems, and road access, with the support of adjacent municipal services or abutting existing outlying water and/or sewage systems.

-Utah County’s preference for the location of residential development is, first in the established municipalities, second in areas adjacent to those municipalities which are included within an annexation boundary of a municipality, third in unincorporated communities with central water systems and existing dense settlement, fourth in unincorporated communities with existing dense settlement and some services (except a central water system), and last, new communities in areas where the developer pays the cost of installation of services.
-It is the policy of Utah County, by resolution, that new unincorporated communities, and existing dense settlements in the unincorporated county, proceed toward incorporation as a town as soon as the minimum population to do so is achieved.
+Utah County’s preference for the location of residential development is, first in the established municipalities, second in unincorporated communities and areas with existing water systems, and third, on zoning lots in the unincorporated areas of the county.
+It is the historical policy of Utah County, by resolution, that new unincorporated communities, and existing dense settlements in the unincorporated county, proceed toward incorporation as a town as soon as the minimum population to do so is achieved.

-When an application to amend the general plan to a residential designation is submitted, a soil report and soil feasibility study on the use of septic systems for the development or amendment should be submitted by the owner/developer based on existing soil studies that have been provided by the Soil Conservation Service or studies completed by a recognized soil engineer.
+When an application to amend the general plan to a residential designation is submitted, an applicant should show all annexation or incorporation possibilities have been exhausted.
+In addition, a soil report and soil feasibility study on the use of septic systems for the development or amendment should be submitted by the owner/developer based on existing soil studies that have been provided by the Natural Resources Conservation Service or studies completed by a recognized soil engineer.

 Commerce as land use